liao961120/rethinking_code/README.md

 The code from [`book_code_boxes.txt`](https://github.com/rmcelreath/rethinking/blob/master/book_code_boxes.txt) is split into several notebooks by chapter, which can be found in [/notebooks](./notebooks).

-You can load a notebook in this repo into Kaggle's Notebook environment by clicking `File > Load from URL` in the notebook interface, and enter the URL (also, make sure to set the language to R on the right panel).
+You can load a notebook in this repo into Kaggle's Notebook environment by clicking `File > Load from URL` in the notebook interface (also, make sure to set the language to R on the right panel).
 The URL is in the form of:

 ```
 https://raw.githubusercontent.com/liao961120/rethinking_code/main/notebooks/ch{dd}.ipynb